cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 For example, with `WeaponSlots` set to `3`, any weapons in slots [4, 5, 6, 7, 8] cannot be equipped.
 Weapons in the main inventory also cannot be equipped.

-The `RequiresHotbarSlot` rule can be used to let a specific type of weapon (such as the fishing rod) bypass this restriction.
+The `RequiresHotbarSlot` rule can be set to `false` to let a specific type of weapon (such as the fishing pole) bypass this restriction.

+#### Wasted slots

+An empty slot can always be filled from the menu.
+Junk items (e.g. a pinecone sitting in a weapon slot) can also be swapped out during PvP.

+- todo: soul shards
+- todo: marking things as not junk

 ## Support